htcondor/htcondor-ce/docs/v6/configuration/optional-configuration.md

 - **To insert one of the above IDTOKENS in the sandbox of a routed job**, include the token name in the `SendIDTokens` route command like this.

+        SendIDTokens = "Name2"

+  **To add an IDTOKEN to a routed job in addition to the default tokens**, build a string containing the token name along with the value of the global configuration variable like this.

         SendIDTokens = "Name2 $(JOB_ROUTER_SEND_ROUTE_IDTOKENS)"